-When Can a Back and Spinal Cord Injury Lawyer Pursue Compensation?
+How Can a Spinal Cord Injury Attorney Pursue Compensation?

 To pursue compensation after a back injury or spinal cord injury, your injury must be the result of someone else’s negligence.
 For example, if you were injured in an accident caused by a drunk or distracted driver, you may be able to file a claim against the at-fault driver’s insurance because the driver was acting negligently.

-A spinal cord and back injury lawyer at Kendall Law Firm can review the details of your accident and discuss whether you have a viable personal injury claim.
+A spinal cord injury lawyer at Kendall Law Firm can review the details of your accident and discuss whether you have a viable personal injury claim.